Shadows over Bögenhafen (1987)

 Anyway, after you have had your PCs falsely accused, pickpocketed and harassed by the corrupt and omni-present Town Watch for a while, it is time to get the fucking game on.
 Doctor Malthusius has a problem!
-His Mutant Three-legged Goblin has escaped into the Sewers before anyone could stop it.
-He offers 50 cockgargling Golden Crowns if you can get it back alive since its primary source of income, and the Town council backs it up with another 50 if you get rid of the bugger.
+His Mutant Three-legged Goblin has escaped into the Sewers before anyone could stop it!
+He offers 50 spunkgargling Golden Crowns if you can get it back alive since it’s his primary source of income, and the Town council backs it up with another 50 if you get rid of the bugger.
 Right the fuck now.
 It’s evening but what are you, afraid of a little sewage?

 Wait!
 Hear me out!
 Sewer adventures tend to suck, as my spiritual liege and brother from another mother Tenfootpole Bryce tends to say, but hear me out on this one.
 The sewer portion is what you would expect in a DnD Sewer (random encounters with rats, sewer gas, a fucking Amoeba, red mould, bats etc.) but there are some points of light to set it apart from the rest of the dreck, pun fucking intended.

-1. It behaves more like an actual sewer then a sewer shaped dungeon.
-This means it is not easy to navigate or even cross from major to minor sewers without wading through the muck (fucking not recommended btw, half fellowship until you clean up and disease risk), any wounds you take might be infected and crossing major and minor sewers is actually kind of a bitch.
+1. It is designed more like an actual sewer then a sewer shaped dungeon.
+This means it is not easy to navigate or even cross from major to minor sewers without wading through the muck (fucking not recommended btw, half fellowship until you clean up and disease risk) and any wounds you take might be infected.

 2. The Sewer map is actually overlaid on the city map, complete with manholes where you’d expect manholes to be, making the search, again, feel less like a dungeoncrawl in a sewer shaped dungeon then an actual fucking scavenger hunt.
 Another point in its favor is that the goblin escapes via a stormdrain and can only be tracked directly if the character takes off his armor and has the Contortionist skill.